UMESH HULE

 M.Tech.
 Project work under the guidance of Dr. M.S.
 Ranadive

 Tunnel constructions are usually high-risk and complex projects.
-Often these projects lead to overrun in completion time and cost.
+Often, these projects lead to overrun completion times and costs.
 Hence, thorough planning using an integrated tool is necessary to complete the project successfully.
 This study aimed to develop an effective risk management tool and help the project team understand issues in tunnel projects.
 The study conducted a questionnaire survey among contractors, consultants, and researchers to obtain qualitative inputs to develop a Project Definition Rating Index (PDRI) for tunnel projects.
 For this, the concept of Front-end planning (FEP) is used.
 The success rate of two case studies on tunnel projects was calculated using the developed PDRI tool.
 The data showed the tool's benefits in identifying high-risk factors and mitigating potential clashes in land appraisal requirements, permitting requirements, coordination of work, and scheduling.

 B. E. (Civil Engineering)